johnkerl/miller/docs6/src/reference-dsl-higher-order-functions.md

 or array as its first argument and a function as second argument.
 It accumulates entries into a final output -- for example, sum or product.

-For arrays, the function should take two arguments, for accumulated value and array element; for maps, it should take three, for accumulated value, map-element key, and map-element value.
+For arrays, the function should take two arguments, for accumulated value and array element; for maps, it should take four, for accumulated key and value and map-element key and value.
 In either case it should return the updated accumulator.

-The start value for the accumulator is the first element for arrays, or the first element's value (not key) for maps.
+The start value for the accumulator is the first element for arrays, or the first element's key-value pair for maps.

 <pre class="pre-highlight-in-pair">
 <b>mlr -n put '</b>